 Determining how people maintain bladder control may come down to learning how the brain communicates with that organ.

-According to Smith, just like in the heart and other systems, a critical “pacemaker” controlled by the brain might help establish how sensitive the bladder is to what it is holding, and allow a person to make the ongoing adjustments needed to integrate urinary needs with all the other challenges to the body’s systems.
+According to Smith, just like in the heart and other systems, a critical “pacemaker” controlled by the brain might help establish how sensitive the bladder is to what it is holding and allow a person to make the on-going adjustments needed to integrate urinary needs with all the other challenges to the body’s systems.

-For many people this may not show up as a problem, just as many older adults have no urinary trouble.
+For many people this might not show up as a problem, just as many older adults have no urinary trouble.
 But it could increase the chance that the system gets out of adjustment, resulting in symptoms, explaining why older people are more likely to have urinary problems.

 While regulated by the brain, Smith notes that the bladder is still a muscle and can only take so much added stress.
 Not paying attention to symptoms, smoking, and poorly controlled diabetes all can contribute to damaging sensitive bladder control systems.

-He recommends, whether you are a young adult or an elderly person, if you start to experience a bothersome urinary problem or symptoms such as leaking; frequent, incomplete, or painful urination; or, especially, blood in your urine—don’t hesitate to talk to your doctor.
+He recommends, whether you are a young adult or an elderly person, if you start to experience a bothersome urinary problem or symptoms such as leaking, frequent, incomplete or painful urination, or especially blood in your urine—don’t hesitate to talk to your doctor.

-In addition to keeping an active brain as you age to help promote its optimal communication with your bladder, Smith advises these tips to maintain your bladder health:
+In addition to keeping an active brain as you age to help promote its most optimal communication with your bladder, Smith advises these tips to maintain your bladder health:

-- Practice a healthy lifestyle – a good diet and daily exercise;
+- Practice a healthy lifestyle – a good diet and daily exercise

-- Do not ignore the desire to urinate;
+- Do not ignore the desire to urinate

-- Stay hydrated and drink when thirsty;
+- Stay hydrated and drink when thirsty

-- Don’t smoke;
+- Don’t smoke

-- All women should perform pelvic floor exercises regularly (especially those who stress their pelvic floors a lot, such as women who plan vaginal birth and women who engage in vigorous exercise or heavy lifting).
+- All women should perform pelvic floor exercises regularly (especially those who stress their pelvic floors a lot, such as women who plan vaginal birth and women who engage in vigorous exercise or heavy lifting)

 For more information on the Center for Continence and Voiding Disorders at UConn Health, visit its website: here.